microsoft/r-server-loan-credit-risk/business-manager.md

 This solution is based on simulated data for a small personal loan financial institution, containing the borrower's financial history as well as information about the requested loan.
 It uses predictive analytics to help decide whether or not to grant a loan for each borrower.
 <p></p>
 <div class="sql">
-SQL Server R Services takes advantage of the power of SQL Server (2016 or higher) and RevoScaleR (Microsoft R Server package) by allowing R to run on the same server as the database.
+SQL Server ML Services takes advantage of the power of SQL Server (2016 or higher) and RevoScaleR (Microsoft ML Server package) by allowing R to run on the same server as the database.
 It includes a database service that runs outside the SQL Server process and communicates securely with the R runtime.
 <p></p>
 This solution shows how to preprocess data, create new features, train R models, and perform predictions in-database.
 The final table in the SQL Server database provides a predicted value for each borrower.
 This predicted value, which can be interpreted as a probability of default, can help you determine whether you wish to approve the loan.
 <p></p>
 </div>
 <div class="hdi">
-Microsoft R Server on HDInsight Spark clusters provides distributed and scalable machine learning capabilities for big data, leveraging the combined power of R Server and Apache Spark.
-This solution demonstrates how to develop machine learning models for loan credit risk (including data processing, feature engineering, training and evaluating models), deploy the models as a web service (on the edge node) and consume the web service remotely with Microsoft R Server on Azure HDInsight Spark clusters.
+Microsoft ML Server on HDInsight Spark clusters provides distributed and scalable machine learning capabilities for big data, leveraging the combined power of ML Server and Apache Spark.
+This solution demonstrates how to develop machine learning models for loan credit risk (including data processing, feature engineering, training and evaluating models), deploy the models as a web service (on the edge node) and consume the web service remotely with Microsoft ML Server on Azure HDInsight Spark clusters.

 <p></p>
 Hive tables are saved containing the predicted scores during both development and production.
 This data is then visualized in Power BI.